Jacob-Lasky/ISeeTV/README.md

 <hr></hr>

-The ISeeTV project seeks to build a docker-based IPTV client for desktop and mobile browsers.
+The ISeeTV project seeks to build a docker-based IPTV proxy and client for desktop and mobile browsers.
 The spirit of the project is to be:
 - Easy to use
 - Easy to deploy
 - Easy to contribute